lsolano/docs/adapter/Adapter-Release-Notes.md

 * Mono.Cecil is now embedded with the adapter, so user dependencies are no longer overwritten.

+* Indentation of the test log format makes it easier to see what information belongs to which assembly.

+* Quiet mode added, if you don't want all the information, see [Tips and Tricks](adapter\Tips-And-Tricks.md)

 ##### Resolved Issues

 * [426](https://github.com/nunit/nunit3-vs-adapter/issues/426)